kenatiod/MUT/Understanding Machine Understanding.md

 ### A1.1 -- Distributed representations and processing in the brain

-One of the foundational insights from cognitive neuroscience is that the neural substrates of understanding are widely distributed across the brain, rather than localized to any single region or module.
+One of the foundational insights from cognitive neuroscience is that the neural substrates of understanding are widely distributed across the brain, rather than localized in any single region or module.
 This distributed perspective stands in contrast to earlier, more modular views of brain function, which posited that specific cognitive abilities were generated by dedicated neural circuits.
 Instead, contemporary neuroscience has revealed that understanding emerges from the coordinated activity of large-scale brain networks, which dynamically interact to support flexible, context-sensitive cognition (Bressler & Menon, 2010; Medaglia et al., 2015).

 At the level of neural representation, this distributed perspective is exemplified by the concept of population coding (Averbeck et al., 2006; Pouget et al., 2000).
 Rather than individual neurons encoding specific features or concepts, cognitive neuroscience research has shown that information is represented by patterns of activity across ensembles of neurons.
 These distributed representations are thought to confer several advantages, including robustness to noise, flexibility in learning, and the ability to encode high-dimensional stimuli (Panzeri et al., 2015; Quian Quiroga & Panzeri, 2009).